Building the right tech stack is key

 That October workshop didn't happen because I executed a networking strategy.
 It happened because I'd spent a decade maintaining a genuine professional relationship with someone I respected.
 The business value was a byproduct, not the goal.

-This is your shift from network to net worth: understanding that the most valuable professional relationships aren't built through clever tactics or strategic positioning.
-They're built by being consistently useful to people you genuinely care about succeeding.
+This is the shift from network to net worth: understanding that the most valuable professional relationships aren't built through clever tactics or strategic positioning.
+They're built by being consistently useful to people you genuinely care about seeing succeed.

-As you build your coaching business, your former colleagues don't need you to sell them coaching.
+Your former colleagues don't need you to sell them coaching.
 They need you to be the same thoughtful, strategic, genuinely helpful person you were when you worked together.
-When you show up that way, they'll not only hire you when the need arises—they'll tell everyone who asks about the coach who actually gets their world.
+When you show up that way, they'll not only hire you when the need arises — they'll tell everyone who asks about the coach who actually gets their world.

 .png)